Industrial-Strength Eye Tracking in Varjo Headsets

-One of the most important integrated features of Varjo’s device is the 20/20 Eye Tracker.
+One of the most important integrated features of Varjo’s device is eye tracking.
 It is optimized for data analytics and user interactions in the highest possible visual fidelity VR.

 What is eye tracking?